-Some reviews of my latest book, The Rocket Man, about amazing pioneering aviators.
+Some reviews of my book Mayday!, about amazing pioneering aviators.
 Available on-line (Amazon, etc) and from bookstores everywhere.
+(Note this is the paperback edition of what was previously titled The Rocket Man.)

 "Gripping... dazzling tales of madness and derring do." – Brian Clegg, author of Inflight Science.